pabmor/tw-impersonation/README.md

 # tw-impersonation
-Set up an automatic tw account to impersonate a real twitter account.
+Set up an automatic Twitter account to impersonate a real twitter account(single-targeted) or look like a real person(multi-targeted).

 Proof of concept only.
 I am not responsible for the malicious uses of this app.
 Use with responsability